abhijeetkr93/chatgpt-search/README.md

 # chatgpt-search simple package for quick search

-chatgpt-search pypi is simple integration of openAI chatGPT-3.0 models like (text-davinci-003, code-davinci-002 etc.) with python to feed your text query answers in your terminal.
+chatgpt-search pypi is a simple integration of openAI chatGPT-3.0 models like (text-davinci-003, code-davinci-002, text-curie-001, text-babbage-001, text-ada-001 etc.) with python
+to feed your queries answers in terminal.

+> Tips: *update ```models.toml``` for tuning models based on your need and use-cases.*

 ## Installation
 ### From Pypi